Get in Touch

 Communication Style

-• Questioning techniques to understand values and build relationships
+• Questioning techniques to uncover values and build relationships

 Example/Exercise

-• Using FAB to match the needs gathered from customers
+• Using FAB to align with customer needs

-• Presenting your case with impact, taking the values of others into account
+• Presenting your case with impact, respecting others' values

 Example/Exercise